Top 5 4th Quarter Trades of Em - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Emerald Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Empirical Finance, LLC’s top five trades of the quarter.

 iShares Short Treasury Bond ETF